 Problem

-I am a database tester and one of my tasks involves getting row counts from all the tables in the source database and comparing it against the corresponding table row counts in the target database.
-How do I get the row counts from all the tables in a SQL Server Database?
+I need row counts from all tables in a SQL Server database to compare against table row counts in a target database.
+How do I get the row counts from all the tables in a SQL Server database?
 What are the different approaches to get this information?
 Check out this tip to get these questions and more answered.

 Solution